Site icon Circuit Ideas for You

 How to Build a LiPo Battery Charger Circuit

-Then this How to Build a LiPo Battery Charger Circuit is easy that uses IC 741 op-amp and few parts.
+Hence, this LiPo Battery Charger Circuit is simple to build and uses an IC 741 op-amp with a few additional components.

-This circuit is made for 3.7V with 360mAh LiPo battery.
+Also the circuit is designed for a 3.7V, 360mAh LiPo battery.

 Circuit Working: